rascaraficci/device-manager/docs/index.rst

 |License badge| |Docker badge|

-The DeviceManager handles all operations related to creation, retrieval, update and deletion of devices in dojot.
+The DeviceManager handles all operations related to creation, retrieval, update and deletion of devices in `dojot`_.
 For more information on that, check `DeviceManager Concepts page`_.

 .. toctree::